nishantvyas/x_download/README.md

 A Chrome extension that allows you to easily download videos from X (formerly Twitter) with a single click.

+> ⚠️ **Important Notice**: Be aware that videos may be copyrighted by their owners or X. Use at your own discretion.

 ## Features

 - 🎥 One-click video downloads from X/Twitter